glasgowm148/ergonaut-handbook/Guides/tip-bot.md

 title: Tip Bot
 description:
 published: true
-date: 2022-01-19T08:24:06.915Z
+date: 2022-01-19T08:34:49.352Z
 tags:
 editor: markdown
 dateCreated: 2022-01-08T12:03:43.226Z
 ---

 This page will describe setting up The ErgoTipperBot on each platform.
 This bot allows you to tip other members erg, or any of the supported native tokens.
 Simply set up your wallet, fund it - and start tipping!
-If you tip someone without a wallet they
+If you tip someone without a wallet one will automatically be generated for them.

 You can restore using the same seed phrase, and use the same tip wallet across all platforms.
+Note that the password you need to retrieve your seed phrase is the one given to you by the tipbot in it's first message.

 **Supported Platforms**
 - Reddit